-Things to Consider When Turkey Hunting with a Crossbow
+Things to Consider When Turkey Hunting With a Crossbow

-Pursuing turkey with a crossbow is not legal in all states but a good number allow it and several more are proposing to legalize it for future seasons.
-This means you’ll need to start by researching the regulations in the state you’re hunting in to make sure it is legal to hunt turkey with a crossbow and a magnified scope.
+Pursuing turkey with a crossbow is not legal in all states. but a good number allow it, and several more are proposing to legalize it for future seasons.
+This means you’ll need to start by researching the regulations in the state you’re hunting in to make sure turkey hunting with a crossbow and a magnified scope is legal.

 Gear and Equipment